Bootstrap test procedure for variance components in nonlinear mixed effects models in the presence of nuisance parameters and a singular Fisher Information Matrix: Introduction

-As far as the boundary issue is concerned, several authors studied the asymptotic of the likelihood ratio test statistic in this context. \cite{Cher54}, \cite{Chant74}, \cite{self1987asymptotic} derived the asymptotic distribution of the likelihood ratio test statistic in specific cases. \cite{andrews1999estimation}, \cite{silvapulle2005constrained} gave a more general way of dealing with hypothesis testing when the true parameter is not constrained to be an interior point of the ambient space.
-In the context of mixed effects models, \cite{baey2019asymptotic} derived the asymptotic distribution of the likelihood ratio test statistic for testing that any subset of the variances of the random effects is null.
-However, most of these references assume that the untested parameters do not lie on the boundary of the parameter space.
-When this is the case, the asymptotic distribution of the likelihood ratio test statistic is intractable as it depends on the unknown location of these nuisance parameters on the boundary \cite{self1987asymptotic}.
+In a more general framework, as far as the boundary issue is concerned, several authors studied the asymptotic of the likelihood ratio test statistic in this context. \cite{Cher54}, \cite{Chant74}, \cite{self1987asymptotic} and \cite{geyer1994asymptotics} derived the asymptotic distribution of the likelihood ratio test statistic in specific cases. \cite{andrews1999estimation}, \cite{silvapulle2005constrained} gave a more general way of dealing with hypothesis testing when the true parameter is not constrained to be an interior point of the ambient space.
+When this is the case, the asymptotic distribution of the likelihood ratio test statistic is intractable as it depends on the unknown location of these nuisance parameters on the boundary \citep{self1987asymptotic}.
 Therefore, procedures that do not involve the asymptotic distribution of the test statistic can be preferred.
-In particular, resampling methods such as bootstrap and permutations are powerful tools to address this issue.
-In addition, these methods are usually more robust in small samples context. \cite{sinha2009bootstrap} proposed a bootstrap-based score test in the context of generalized linear mixed models with one single random effect. \cite{Drik13} proposed a permutation-based test for any subset of the covariance matrix of the random effects in linear mixed models.
+In particular, resampling methods, such as those based on the bootstrap or permutations, are powerful tools to address this issue.
+In addition, these methods are usually more robust in small samples context.
+Dealing with variance components testing,\cite{sinha2009bootstrap} proposed a bootstrap-based score test in the context of generalized linear mixed models with one single random effect. \cite{Drik13} proposed a permutation-based test for any subset of the covariance matrix of the random effects in linear mixed models.
 The latter method is very easy to use in practice but is restricted to the context of linear models.
 The former requires the computation of the Fisher information matrix, which can be heavy in practice, especially in the context of nonlinear models.
-Moreover, the presence of nuisance parameters on the boundary of the parameter space is not considered in the aforementioned works, even though it can be a source of inconsistency for the proposed bootstrap procedures.
+Moreover, the presence of nuisance parameters on the boundary of the parameter space is not considered in the aforementioned works, even though it can be a source of inconsistency for the bootstrap procedures.
 Indeed, as discussed in \cite{beran1997diagnosing}, and highlighted in \cite{andrews2000inconsistency}, the bootstrap is known to be inconsistent when the true parameter value is a boundary point.
 When estimating the expectation of a Gaussian distribution, restricted to be nonnegative, \cite{andrews2000inconsistency} proposed a parametric procedure that shrinks the parameter used to generate the bootstrap data near the boundary.
 Following this idea, \cite{cavaliere2020bootstrap} proposed a more general parametric bootstrap test procedure based on the Likelihood Ratio Test statistic with parameters lying on the boundary.
 Their method consists in shrinking the bootstrap parameter in order to accelerate its rate of convergence toward the boundary.